chrisant996/clink/docs/clink.md

 > **TODO:** Update the description of how/where inputrc files are loaded.

-Clink will search in the directory as specified by the HOME environment variable for one or all of the following files; `clink_inputrc`, `_inputrc`, and `.inputrc`.
-If HOME is unset then Clink will use either of the standard Windows environment variables `%homedrive%\%homepath%` or `%userprofile%`.
+Clink will search in the directory as specified by the `%HOME%` environment variable for one or all of the following files; `clink_inputrc`, `_inputrc`, and `.inputrc`.
+If `%HOME%` is unset then Clink will use either of the standard Windows environment variables `%HOMEDRIVE%\%HOMEPATH%` or `%USERPROFILE%`.

 Other software that also uses Readline will also look for the `.inputrc` file (and possibly the `_inputrc` file too).
 To set macros and keybindings intended only for Clink one can use the Readline init file conditional construct like this; `$if clink [...] $endif`.